realivanivani/realivanivani.github.io/_portfolio/portfolio-1.md

 * Augmentation strategies for robustness
 * Data generation for training on pairwise data
 * Architecture and training of a Siamese neural network

-The idea for this project stemmed from a collaboration with my friend Jovan on his Bachelor's thesis.
-His concept was to use a **Siamese Convolutional Neural Network (Siamese CNN)** for fingerprint recognition, structured as follows:
-This blog outlines how we implemented this in Python & Keras, while dealing with dataset augmentation, Siamese architecture, and model validation.
-You can explore the project's [Git repo](https://github.com/realivanivani/fingerprint-recognition) where you can also find the [Jupyter Notebook]().

-1. **Two parallel CNN branches** (with shared weights) extract feature representations from input fingerprint images.
-2. **Feature subtraction** is applied to compare the extracted features.
-3. **A final convolutional + pooling layer** processes the difference.
-4. **A sigmoid layer** classifies whether the fingerprints match.

 ![image](https://github.com/user-attachments/assets/3abe2533-a104-471a-88cb-dea369745831)